War

 The latest attack on the capital comes as Russia, Ukraine, and the United States concluded the second round of trilateral talks in Abu Dhabi on Feb.
 4, with another round of peace discussions expected to follow on Feb.
 5.

-Kremlin Spokesperson Dmitry Peskov said following the meetings that the "door to a peaceful settlement remains open," but Russia will continue the war until Ukraine adopts the "relevant decisions" — without specifying what those conditions are.
+Kremlin Spokesperson Dmitry Peskov said following the meetings that the "door to a peaceful settlement remains open," but Russia will continue the war until Ukraine adopts the "relevant decisions" — without specifying what those decisions are.

 Despite the ongoing talks, Russian President Vladimir Putin has not publicly indicated he has shifted his position from previous maximalist demands.